 According to the Australian Government’s Mental Health of Children and Adolescents Report, in the 12 months prior to the survey around one in seven children and adolescents aged four to 17 years experienced a mental disorder.
 This is equivalent to an estimated 560,000 Australian children and adolescents.
 The report found the prevalence of mental disorders varied considerably between males and females, with 16 percent of males and 12 percent of females having had a mental disorder in the previous 12 months.

-Talking about mental health with children isn’t always easy, but it is important so they understand what mental health is, how to maintain it and what to do if it goes wrong.
+Talking about mental health and wellbeing with children isn’t always easy, but it is important so they understand what mental health is, how to maintain it and what to do if it goes wrong.

 When children aren’t given information, they fill in the blanks.
 Talking openly is an opportunity to correct misconceptions and decrease the anxiety that comes with uncertainty.